jrlanglois/jrl_env/README.md

 This system is designed for configuring my own development machines.
 The scripts and configurations are tailored to my personal preferences and workflow, but you can write up your own and pass them as parameters.

 Obviously this is a public repository to make things easier for myself.
 You can use it, but do so at your own risk!
-See the license for details.
+See the licence for details.

 ## Quick Start